alirezamires/php-dummy-server/README.md

 ```
 ## Defining Responses

-Create a folder named dummy-data in the root directory specified in step 2.
+Create a folder named dummy-data in the root directory specified in configuration.
 Inside the `dummy-data` folder, create JSON files to define response data for different scenarios.
 Supported HTTP Methods: